VincentGuigui/WorldOfLyrics/README.md

 Objects may appear, move, or disappear as the lyrics progress

 # 🛠️ Technology

-Snap Lens Studio for lens creation
+- Snap Lens Studio for lens creation

-3D assets & animations (rabbit, plane, cloud, ground elements)
+- TypeScript for scripting
+- Asset Library, SketcfFab, Blender, Powerpoint for UI/3D assets

-World Mesh / Scene Tracking to anchor content into real‑world space
+- World Mesh, Facetracking to anchor content into real‑world space

-Audio synchronization with the song
+- Custom Lyrics encoding, decoding, synchro inspired by Distrokid JSON format

 # 🚀 Experience